leonmeijer/Factuursturen.NET/README.md

 All calls support the async/await model.
 Previous API-responses are cached in-memory by default and overrides (optional parameters in the method calls) are available to force fresh data.
 All calls use Polly, a transient fault handling library.
 If calls fail due to transient errors, they are automatically retried.

-This library is under development.
-Currently supported:
+Supported:
-- Get list of clients
+- Get list of clients, specific client
-- Get list of products, create product, update product, delete product
+- Get list of products, specific product, create product, update product, delete product
-- Get list of invoices, list of filtered invoices (e.g. paid invoices)
+- Get list of invoices, specific invoice, list of filtered invoices (e.g. paid invoices)
+- Get list of saved invoices, specific saved invoice, delete saved invoice
+- Get list of repeating invoices, specific repeating invoices, delete repeating invoice
 - Create (and send) invoices
-- More to come
+- Get the PDF version of a sent invoice

+To do:
+- Balances, Tax, Country and Search API

 This Portable Library is compatible with: (ASP).Net Framework 4.0.3/4.5/4.6, Windows (Phone) 8.1 Universal Apps and Windows Phone 8.1 Silverlight.
 So you can use this library to automate invoicing in desktop, web and mobile apps.